SiliconLabsSoftware/matter_extension/slc/sample-app/onoff-plug-app/efr32/README_WiFi.md

 The EFR32 OnOff Plug example provides a baseline demonstration of an OnOff Plug control device, built using Matter and the Silicon Labs Gecko SDK.
-It can be controlled by a Chip controller over a Wi-Fi network.
+It can be controlled by a Matter controller over a Wi-Fi network.

-The EFR32 device can be commissioned over Bluetooth Low Energy (BLE) where the device and the Chip controller will exchange security information with the Rendez-vous procedure.
+The EFR32 device can be commissioned over Bluetooth Low Energy (BLE) where the device and the Matter controller will exchange security information with the Rendez-vous procedure.

 If the LCD is enabled, the LCD on the Silicon Labs WSTK shows a QR Code containing the